BURG SIMPSON’S Colorado Scholarship Competition 2020-2021

-- Addresses the topic by showing a demonstrated understanding of the threats to the jury system, and the importance of preserving the jury system for future generations.
+- Address the topic by showing a demonstrated understanding of the threats to the jury system, and the importance of preserving the jury system for future generations.

-- Uses critical analysis to address the topic.
+- Use critical analysis to address the topic.

-- Well-researched.
-At least four (4) sources properly cited with in-text citations and bibliography.
+- Will research the topic and use at least four (4) sources that are properly cited with in-text citations and a bibliography.

 - Presentation (30%)

-- Written in a compelling and original manner.
+- Write in a compelling and original manner.

-- Bibliography of four or more varied sources.
-Non-internet sources are highly recommended.
+- Provide a bibliography of four or more varied sources.
+(Non-internet sources are highly recommended.)